audreylim/go-presenter/README.md

 - Some bullet points

-& This is a Presenter note that does not appear on the main window.
+: This is a Presenter note that does not appear on the main window.

-& This is a second paragraph.
+: This is a second paragraph.
 ```

 ### Presenter Mode

-Run `present` in presenter mode by appending the `-p` flag.
+Run `present` in presenter mode by appending the `-notes` flag.

 ```
-$ present -p
+$ present -notes
 ```

 This will enable all the Presenter features.
-For example, to open Presenter, press `P` from your main browser window.
+For example, to open Presenter, press `N` from your main browser window.

-You can close Presenter from the main window by pressing `P` again, as long as you toggle from the main browser.
+You can close Presenter from the main window by pressing `N` again, as long as you toggle from the main browser.
 If you close the main window, Presenter automatically closes.

 ### Flexible Control Windows